BorderlessNomad/DataPlay/docs/routes.md

 **Handled in api:GetRelatedDatasetByStrings:api/**

+**Warning** This call is really slow because of the nature of it looking though very large amounts of data, use with care.

 This looks at a dataset and will give you tables that contain similar data in them:

 Example: `/api/relatedstrings/1a0408b99c6355ac28f137f7acd82363b4ea5524d3161ab9105b706b889`

 ```json

 	[